bdwilson/acurite/README.md

 is that you'll have to run your old SmartHUB just to get pressure data, so you could be running two hubs (SmartHUB and Acurite access) simultaneously which seems wasteful.

-I chose to go with #3 because I already had a Pi, an Access and a SmartHUB.
+I chose to go with #3 because I already had a Pi, a SmartHUB and an (optional) Acurite Access.

 Installation
 ---